na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Back at Olympus, everything is reset. *Everything.* All the Gods feel completely refreshed / rejuvenated, and Zeus personally goes over to Olorun, to give him a pat on the back for defeating Cthulhu *~~wait, what?~~*, saying he's happy to delay the Kang of Olympus dispute until later *~~WAIT, WHAT?~~*.
-   Complete 180' aside, Olorun tries to explain he didn't do shit, but Zeus just ignores him since he doesn't care what Olorun has to say.
+   Complete 180' aside, Olorun tries to explain he didn't do shit, but Zeus just ignores him since he still doesn't give a fuck about what Olorun has to say.
 Olorun keeps the blurred details of the figure he saw look at him within the Abyss to himself, but also remembers that he saw visions of a dude running through a cedar forest while passed out.
 Ares and Poseidon are coming back home, meanwhile Heimdallr gets a note from Odin saying that Yggdrasil is completely A-OK again (and that the timeframe since Persephone fucked with it, it's been a few months in-Universe).

 -> [♪ ♪ ♪ ♪ ♪](https://files.catbox.moe/hlxzhu.mp3) <-